iamdtang/skaterdav85.github.io/teaching/2019/assignments/client-side-templating.md

 ## Submission

 Create a repo on Github called __itp404-assignment2-client-side-templating__ and upload your files.
 Send an email to the TA and myself with the Github URL.
-As always, assignments are due the following Tuesday at midnight.

-## Due Date

-This assignment is due Tuesday 9/10 at midnight.
-Submissions after that will result in a 0.
+Failure to submit by the deadline will result in a 0.